EV charging in Argentina

 Counts derived from imported station inventory in Argentina.

-- What does charging cost in Argentina?
+- What types of charging connectors are common in Argentina?